cbrun/cbrun.github.io/_tag/capella.md

 * **Lessons from real projects**: what works, what doesn’t, and how people adapt.
 * **Ecosystem signals**: industry partnerships and add-ons that show where Capella (and MBSE at large) is heading.

-If you care about systems engineering — or just want to see how open-source tools can reshape an entire discipline — this is a good place to start.
+If you care about systems engineering or just want to see how open-source tools can reshape an entire discipline, this is a good place to start.

 ---